 Municipalities and school districts may also levy certain income taxes.
 Any municipal rate (applying generally to wages and salaries and net business income) over 1%, and any school district income tax (applying generally to the State income tax base for individuals and estates), requires voter approval.
 Most cities and villages levy a municipal income tax.
-The highest municipal rate in 2000 was 2.85%.
+The highest municipal rate in 2002 was 2.85%.
 A school district income tax is currently approved in 127 districts.

-Since 1960 the ratio of Ohio to U.S. aggregate personal income has declined, with Ohio's ranking among the states moving from fifth in 1960 and 1970 to eighth in 1990, and increasing to seventh in 1994 and thereafter.
+Since 1960 the ratio of Ohio to U.S. aggregate personal income has declined, with Ohio's ranking among the states moving from fifth in 1960 and 1970 to eighth in 1990, increasing to seventh in 1994 through 2001 and moving back to eighth in 2002.
 This movement, portrayed below, in significant measure reflects "catching up" by several other states and a trend in Ohio toward more service sector employment.